The Bankrate promise

 A study by the Migration Policy Institute found that DACA recipients are less likely to complete a bachelor’s degree than U.S. adults; it is estimated that 17 percent of U.S. adults completed a bachelor’s degree in 2017, compared to only 4 percent of DACA recipients.
 The study also found that female DACA recipients are more likely to finish college than their male counterparts.

-It’s worth noting that at the time the study was published, 18 percent of DACA recipients were enrolled in college, so the number of DACA recipients with a college degree could substantially increase in future years.
+It’s worth noting that when the study was published, 18 percent of DACA recipients were enrolled in college.
+The number of DACA recipients with a college degree could substantially increase in future years.

 Popular careers among DACA college graduates

-College-educated DACA recipients fill key roles within the U.S. economy in a variety of fields, including health care, science, education, design and technology.
-Additionally, DACA recipients who attend college get a salary boost of 73 percent on average, according to an analysis by New American Economy.
+College-educated DACA recipients fill key roles within the U.S. economy in various fields, including health care, science, education, design and technology.
+DACA recipients who attend college get a salary boost of 73 percent on average.

 Top 10 occupations for DACA college graduates